RichardLittlewolf/cvnp1606-portfolio/README.md

 | ... | (add a row as each week lands) | |

 # What I can do now
-I can professionally update help desk tickets in a way that makes it easier for others to reproduce my results.
-I also know how to navigate through a Windows 11 machine and give users instructions in a way they can understand.
+I can professionally update help desk tickets in a way that makes it easier for others to reproduce my results, navigate through a Windows 11 machine, and give users instructions in a way they can understand.